 In short, if you verbally and unambiguously invoked the right to remain silent, your statements and/or silence cannot be used against you in court.
 If you failed to invoke your Fifth Amendment right verbally and unambiguously, then you have effectively waived your right to remain silent.
 If you waived your right to remain silent, then the next question is whether or not you did so knowingly and voluntarily.

-When encountered by the police, it is important to understand when you are under custodial interrogation and when you are not, when the police is obligated to give you Miranda warnings and when they are not, when and how your Fifth Amendment right applies and when it does not, how to properly invoke your right to remain silent, and under what circumstances is a waiver of Fifth Amendment rights effective.
+When encountered by the police, it is important to understand when you are under custodial interrogation and when you are not; when the police are obligated to give you Miranda warnings and when they are not; when and how your Fifth Amendment right applies and when it does not; how to properly invoke your right to remain silent and under what circumstances is a waiver of Fifth Amendment rights effective.
 Generally, the best course of action when confronted by the police is to be calm and polite, verbally and unambiguously invoke your Fifth Amendment right to remain silent, and ask to speak with an attorney.
 Otherwise, you may find yourself inadvertently giving up your Fifth Amendment protection by providing admissible, self-incriminating evidence against yourself.